Me and why i could have something for You!

 *SISU pronunciation [si-su]

-I’ve been thinking about starting a blog like this for a long time, how I could pass on the things that I have discovered, learned and experienced over the years, in gym training.
+I’ve been thinking about starting a blog like this for a long time.
+A platform where I could pass on the things that I have discovered, learned and experienced over the years, in gym training.
 Share the basic things that the average gym-goer needs in order to keep training meaningful and achieve the results you are aiming for.
-For good basic training, you need a toolkit with basic tools and clear instructions on how to use the tools.
+For good basic training, you need a toolkit with basic tools and clear instructions on how to use those tools.
 Working out doesn’t have to be complicated.

 Even though I’ve been going to the gym for years and I claim that I have a lot to pass on from gym training, I feel that I’m an average joe and not an expert in any way, even that someone could claim so.